-Kerri Walsh Jennings Is Handling Her Rio Olympics Loss With Grace
+Kerri Walsh Jennings' Handles Her Loss With Grace

 The beach volleyball team to beat at this year's Olympics consisted of Kerri Walsh Jennings and her new partner, April Ross.
 But they will not be going home with the gold.
 If things go well on Thursday, Aug.
 17, the most they can hope for is a bronze medal.
 They'll be up against another Brazilian team, which lost to Germany on Aug.
 15. For most, that would be an extreme disappointment, and Walsh Jennings is no different.
 She's upset, even devastated.
 But she's also a great sport, and is often gracious when losing.
 This tweet shows that how Kerri Walsh Jennings loses is just as moving as how she wins.